etcd-cpp-apiv3/etcd-cpp-apiv3/README.md

 ### Watcher Class
 Users can watch a key indefinitely or until user cancels the watch.
 This can be done by instantiating a Watcher class.
-The supplied callback function in Watcher class will be called everytime there is an event for the specified key.
+The supplied callback function in Watcher class will be called every time there is an event for the specified key.
 Watch stream will be cancelled either by user implicitly calling Cancel() or when watcher class is destroyed.

 ```c++